openlegend/core-rules/core/src/06-combat/01-chapter-six.md

 **Alteration.** Causing a tree branch to strangle a foe.

 **Influence.** For illusory effects that are convincing enough, any number could mimic damage until your enemy is aware of the trick.
-For extraordinary compulsion, forcing a dominated enemy to stab himself.
+For mental compulsion, forcing a dominated enemy to stab himself.

 **Movement.** Using telekinesis to hurl a boulder at a foe.